GRIDS & BENEFITS

 2024 10 14 GB Website Header

-How might we reward electric vehicle charging when and where renewable energy is available?
+How might we reward electric vehicle charging that serves the electricity grid and market

 Today, electric vehicle (EV) drivers lack incentives to charge their cars when renewable energy is available and the grid has capacity to transport it.
 Drivers are generally left in the dark about fluctuating power prices or grid capacity constraints, which results in missed opportunities.
 Instead, curtailment and costs of congestion management continue to rise.

 To address this, we have partnered with key innovators across the energy and mobility value chain.
-Together, we are on a mission to pioneer market-driven and grid-friendly EV charging within just six months.
+Together, we are on a mission to pioneer market-driven and grid-friendly EV charging.
 By leveraging charging flexibility, we aim to decrease costs for drivers and the entire power system by capturing low wholesale prices, reducing redispatch and delaying grid expansion.

 Our partners cover the entire value chain